silnrsi/font-akatab/documentation/source/charset.md

 ## Private Use Area (PUA) characters

 There are a number of private-use characters that are supported in this font.
-The Private Use Area is a range of codepoints that are reserved in the Unicode for private-use by software developers and end users who need a special set of characters for their own purposes.
+The Private Use Area is a range of codepoints that are reserved in the Unicode for private use by software developers and end users who need a special set of characters for their own purposes.

 ### Tifinagh superscripts